zeroluck/docs/sources/reference/mod_auth_oidc/ubuntu-installation.md

 ![dynamic_discovery](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/mod_auth_oidc/dynamic_discovery.png)

 Currently, the usual choice is `admin@ce.gluu.org`.
-Make sure that user exist at the gluuCE along with an according uri such as `existing_user@your.gluu.ce.server`.
+Make sure that the user exists at the gluuCE along with an according uri such as `existing_user@your.gluu.ce.server`.

 After this we are presented with the oxAuth page from gluuCE where we